The mission of Hope Mohr Dance is to create, present and foster outstanding contemporary art at the intersection of the body and critical thinking.

 Curating as Community Organizing: The Bridge Project

 HMD’s signature curatorial platform the Bridge Project approaches curating as a form of community organizing to facilitate cultural conversations that cross discipline, geography, and perspective.
-HMD’s Community Engagement Residency, part of the Bridge Project,
+HMD’s Teaching Artists program brings master artists to the Bay Area to teach.
+HMD's Community Engagement Residency, part of the Bridge Project,

 provides sanctuary and creative opportunity for marginalized artists to create new work.